CoAct-1: Computer-using Multi-Agent System with Coding Actions: Computer-using Agent with Coding as Actions

 \section{Computer-using Agent with Coding as Actions}

-In this work, we introduce a new system-interactive action: coding, to replace redundant and brittle GUI actions.
-Specifically, we design a multi-agent system called \ours based on the GUI agent with a planner approach, introducing a new agent called programmer who can interact with the operating system by coding.
-An orchestrator is designed to determine whether to assign the programmer or the GUI operator to complete a subtask.
+In this work, we introduce a new system-interactive action: coding, to replace part of the redundant and brittle GUI actions.
+Unlike summarizing APIs or SDKs from each application or website, we focus on enabling agents to perform free-form coding to solve computer-use problems guided by a strong language model.
+Specifically, we design a multi-agent system, \ours, that introduces a new agent, Programmer, capable of interacting with the OS through a coding-observation circle.
+An Orchestrator serves as the high-level controller, determining whether to assign the subtask to the Programmer or the GUI Operator.
 The overall framework is illustrated in \autoref{fig:overall}.